Sllambias/yucca/README.md

 Inference is carried out using the `yucca_inference` command.
 For advanced usage see: [`run_scripts_advanced.py`](yucca/documentation/tutorials/run_scripts_advanced.md#inference).
 Prior to inference the model must be trained using the `yucca_train` command and the target dataset must be task-converted.

-Basic Yucca inference relies on four components.
+Basic Yucca inference relies on four CLI flags.
-  1. The target task-converted raw data on which to run inference.
-This is specified using the **-t** flag.
+  1. **-t**: The target task-converted raw data on which to run inference.
-  2. The source task on which the model was trained.
-This is specified using the **-s** flag.
+  2. **-s**: The source task on which the model was trained.
-  3. The architecture of the trained model.
-Specified by the **-m** flag.
+  3. **-m**: The architecture of the trained model.
-  4. The dimensions of the trained model.
-Specified by the **-d** flag.
+  4. **-d**: The dimensions of the trained model.

 To run inference using the default Trainer Class, plan file and folds supply (1) the source task (what the model is trained on) with `-s` (2) the target task (what we want to predict) with `-t` (3) the model architecture with `-m` and (4) the dimensions with `-d`.